clicon/clixon/doc/scaling/large-lists.md

 ```
 where `a` is a unique key and `b` is a payload, useful in replace operations.

-XML lists with `N` elements are generated based on
+With this XML lists with `N` elements are generated based on
 this configuration, eg for `N=10`:
 ```
    <y><a>0</a><b>0</b></y>